dutchpsycho/Syscall-Proxy/README.md

 Rather than restoring overwritten memory, touching hooks or exploiting the kernel, ActiveBreach extracts SSN's from a clean memory copy of `ntdll.dll`, builds ephemeral execution stubs in dynamically allocated memory, and proxies all execution through an isolated, internal unlinked dispatcher thread.
 All syscall interactions are memory-local, thread-isolated, and AV-opaque.
 Rust crate also encrypts stubs at rest.

-Oh yeah, this also doesn't expose any Nt* or ntdll.dll strings, they're encrypted, encoded or hashed.

 ---

 ### ActiveBreach Language Implementations